Skip to main content

 Background

-More than a decade ago, Pepperdine University selected Courses (powered by Sakai) as its learning management system (LMS).
+More than a decade ago, Pepperdine University selected Courses (powered by Sakai) as its primary learning management system (LMS).
 Since 2011, the platform has served Pepperdine well.
 Between 2018 and 2020, the University conducted an LMS study, focusing on community satisfaction with the functionality of Courses.
-While the study was concluded earlier than planned due to the COVID-19 pandemic, the community's feedback was highly favorable regarding Courses; TechLearn concluded the study, and the University renewed its agreement through July 31, 2025 to continue with Courses (powered by Sakai) as the primary LMS.
+While the study was concluded earlier than planned due to the COVID-19 pandemic, the community's feedback was highly favorable regarding Courses.
+Consequently, TechLearn concluded the study, and the University renewed its agreement through July 31, 2025 to continue with Courses (powered by Sakai).
 Moving forward, Information Technology will continue to routinely assess LMS satisfaction on a 3-5 year cycle.

 Frequently Asked Questions